ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

 Such an implementation imposes another decision: what should be the size of those data-blocks?
 Several values were attempted prior to picking one.

-## parallel merge
+## Parallel Merge

 As the number of threads increases, so does the number of results to be merged.
 One potential optimization would have been to merge the results in parallel, but the execution was already quite fast that such an implementation might not have been significant.

-# Closing notes
+# Closing Notes

-At first, my goal was to reach a 10-seconds implementation, but when Gus informed me that the parallel implementation had reached 6 seconds, it encouraged me to try pushing the boundary further.
+At first, my goal was to reach a 10-seconds implementation, but when Gus informed me that my parallel implementation had reached 6 seconds, it encouraged me to try pushing the boundary further.

 More time was probably spent trying to optimize these last few seconds than the rest of the implementation.
 Definitely more time than I would like to admit :)

 Nonetheless, much was learned, and I leave the challenge with still many questions as to why certain optimization attempts did not yield any improvements.

-In addition, one must decide for each such optimization, whether it is appropriate to make use of it in a given project / product or team.
+In addition, one must decide for each such optimization, whether it is appropriate for a given project / product or team.
 In the OneBRC challenge, there are no long-term implications, and we can optimize without restraint or compromise.

-However, the same cannot be said for mature, long-lived, production-ready applications where maintainability is key: at this point, one must look at each optimization and decide whether it is worth the readability compromise or not.
+However, the same cannot be said for mature, long-lived, production-ready applications where maintainability is key: at this point, one must evaluate each optimization and decide whether it is worth the readability compromise or not.
 At a glance, branchless code is definitely a no-go.
 Deduplication of code for optimal inlining is probably a second.

 Of course, there is no universal truth to such decisions, and the choice must be made keeping in mind the project at stake, and the team responsible for its development.